GCdePaula/monga_compiler/README.md

 ### Dependencies

-First install `m4` with `$ sudo apt-get install m4`.
+First install `m4` with `$ sudo apt-get install m4`, or similar.

 At the project's root, run the following to install OCaml's base compiler and all other dependencies for this project only.
-It may take a while.
+It will take a while.
 ```
 $ opam switch create .
 ```